 No matter what roof you live under, CGU home insurance has got you covered

 Buying or renting your first home?
 Or, had the kids move out and have the house to yourselves?
-Wherever you’re at in life, CGU offers more choice for home insurance.
-With our range of options you will be able to choose the right cover for your needs.
+Wherever you’re at in life, CGU offers more choice for house insurance.
+With our range of options you will be able to choose the right house insurance for your needs.

 New for Old

 If your saggy old sofa is damaged in a fire or flood, we’ll replace it with a new one.
 In other words, with our new-for-old replacement there’s no depreciation on your contents.

 Worried about where you’ll sleep at night if your home is damaged?
 CGU looks after you, providing temporary accommodation and arranging emergency repairs.